BlaireLeone/bulma-clean-theme/honey.md

 ##### 2.)
 Honey is sometimes produced symbiotically with other fruit-producing plants - such as the avocado.

 Because of the biological constraints of the avocado tree, it needs an external propagator, such as the honey bee, to pollinate it.
 As the honey bee swoops from flower to flower to dredge up some nectar, it also collects pollen, which attach like Velcro to the bee's hairy legs.
 It distributes these to other plants of the same species as it continues to find nectar.
-Thus, it's not unusual to find honey and avocado products sold together from private farms, or for honey and avocado growers to partner together.
+Thus, it's not unusual to find honey and avocado products sold together from private farms - or for honey and avocado growers to partner together.

 ![](/img/honey_15.jpg)

-However, avocados, and other insect-reliant plants, have a controversial story with honey bees.
-Avocados don't need them to pollinate.
+However, avocados, and other insect-reliant plants, have a controversial influence on honey bees.
+Avocados don't need the honey bee in particular to pollinate them.
 In fact, any insect or agile vector will do.
-However, traveling honey bee farmers will lend their bees to avocado farms and in turn receive avocado honey.
+Honey bees are the only one of those options however, that produces something valuable.
+Thus, traveling honey bee farmers will lend their bees to avocado farms and in turn receive avocado honey.
 The problem?
-It intentionally silos the bee's nutrient source, and limits their biodiversity - an unhealthy eventuality for the bees if it continues long term.
+It intentionally silos the bee's nutrient source and limits their biodiversity, which in turn limits their exposure to essential vitamins - an unnatural eventuality for the bees if it continues long term.

 ![](/img/honey_16.jpg)

 ##### 3.)
 Got allergies?
 Try a local honey.

-Jasmine Noble, HAALo's western practitioner, recommends locally sourced honey for locals.
-"Honey is your medicine and your spoonful of sugar all in one!", she says.
-Because honey originates from the content of local plants, it can help your body develop a defense system against the airborne pollen come Spring.
+Jasmine Noble, a practitioner of western medicine at HAALo, recommends regular doses of locally sourced honey.
+A perk, she notes: "Honey is your medicine and your spoonful of sugar all in one!".

+Because honey originates from the irritants we breathe in from local plants, it can help your body develop a defense system against airborne pollens come Spring.
 In essence, you are inoculating yourself against daily allergen intake.
 And if you start eating a local honey regularly in the winter, you can build up an immunity by the time those Spring blooms come knocking.

 ​